 Wilkinson Egyptology Series

 Founded in 2013, the Wilkinson Egyptology Series is a peer-reviewed imprint of the UAEE.
 The book series is open to proposals from all scholars in the field of Egyptology for publication of monographs, comprehensive site reports, conference proceedings, and other edited works.
 The goal of the Series is to assist scholars in bringing high-quality work to print quickly, through a review process akin to those of most major journals.
 After a period of not more than five years, each volume will be made available online, free of charge.
 The series is named after and designed to reflect Richard H. Wilkinson's prolific academic career: producing the highest quality work in a timely manner.
-Contributions to the UAEE in honor of Professor Wilkinson will be marked to support the Series specifically, and can be made here.

 Image & Voice in Saite Egypt: Self-Presentations of Neshor Named Psamtikmenkhib and Payeftjauemawyneith (ISBN 9780964995833; 2014)